gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2022-08/index.md

-- `modules/logs` updated to only install logrotate from source if the RPM isn't already installed
+- `modules/logs` updated to only install logrotate from source if the RPM isn&apos;t already installed